 Please be aware that matching is a complex process that considers the needs and circumstances of both hosts and displaced people.
 Your patience is appreciated as we undergo this process.

 Once matched by the Super Sponsor scheme, you will be contacted to discuss the arrangements of the match.

 Upon being successfully matched, onward travel arrangements will be made through the matching service and date of entry agreed with the host.

 Local authorities will be notified a match has been formalised so that they can arrange the necessary support.

 If you have any concerns around coronavirus, please speak to the local authority at the point of matching.

-Follow up welfare visits will be undertaken by the local authority to ensure that everyone in the house is safe and well, to offer support and signposting for either the guest or the host, and to ensure that contact details for any required future support needs are shared.
+At least one in-person welfare follow up visit is expected to be undertaken by the local authority to ensure that everyone in the house is safe and well, to offer support and signposting by either/both the guest or the host, and to ensure that contact details for any required future support needs are shared.

 These visits also provide opportunity to discuss any longer-term contact between you, the guest and the local authority, which may be necessary to ensure the suitability of the arrangement.

 Thanks for your feedback